 Osgood-Schlatter disease is a painful enlargement of the bump of the shin bone (tibia) just below the knee.
-This bump is called the tibial tuberosity.
+A name for this bump is the tibial tuberosity.
 The tendon from the kneecap (patella) inserts here.
 Osgood-Schlatter disease is most often seen in children between the ages of 10 and 15 and usually appears during a period of rapid growth.

-Osgood-Schlatter disease is caused by overuse of the knee in normal childhood and sporting activities.
+Overuse of the knee in normal childhood and sporting activities is the main cause for Osgood-Schlatter disease.
 It is possible that muscles are too tight in the front of the thigh, the back of the thigh, or in the calf.

 Your child will complain of a painful bump below the kneecap.
 The parents or child may notice a bony enlargement at the top of the shin bone.
 The pain will sometimes come and go, and usually it is gone by the time your child has stopped growing.
 Sometimes young adults can have pain in the area of the bump.
 Your child will always have a bump even after the pain has gone away.

 Your child’s health care provider will do a physical examination of the knee and review your child’s symptoms.
 X-rays show an enlarged tibial tuberosity.
 An X-ray may also show irregular or loose bony fragments from the tibial tuberosity.

 Your child may need to rest or complete activities that do not cause knee pain.
 Ice packs should be applied to the knee for 20 to 30 minutes every 3 to 4 hours for 2 to 3 days or until the pain goes away.
 If the knee is swollen, it should be elevated by placing a pillow under it.
 Your child’s health care provider may prescribe a special padded brace.
 He or she may prescribe an anti-inflammatory medication and may recommend exercises.

 When Can my Child Return to His or Her Sport or Activity?